 The Office of Diversity and Inclusion covers all program costs.

-The SMART Start sessions will take place virtually via Zoom on Monday, August 17, 2020, Tuesday, August 18, 2020, and Wednesday, August 19, 2020 from 9:00 AM to 1:00 PM CST.
-You will need a computer or other electronic device that is Zoom compatible.
+The SMART Start Program will be held Sunday, August 15-Wednesday, August 18, 2021.
 After the initial program in August, additional workshops and activities are hosted throughout the first year for SMART Start students.

 If you have more questions about the SMART Start Program, please contact the Office of Diversity and Inclusion.